Cruising in French Polynesia

 We sailed on the Windstar cruise in French Polynesia.
 On a 7-day cruise, we stopped on six different islands, including two days in Bora Bora.

 The cruise ship has a crew of 99 and 74 staterooms for~150 passengers.
-This ensures extremely personalized service, and you get to know pretty much everyone else on the ship.
-The crew members learn everyone’s name pretty quickly and, specifically in our case, we got custom orders for vegetarian food of our choice on a regular basis.
+This ratio ensures exceptionally personalized service, and you get to know pretty much everyone else on the ship.
+The crew members learn everyone’s name pretty quickly, and, especially, in our case, we got custom orders for vegetarian food of our choice regularly.

 Day 1 – Papeete

 We reached Papeete airport early morning and took a local bus to Papeete.
 We left our bags with Windstar while we checked the local market in Papeete.
 Nothing outstanding, but it is an excellent way to kill time.
 Also, Papeete markets are most reasonably priced compared to the other islands.
 Therefore, if you want to buy something, buy it here.
 One can easily rent a scooter or a car (some automatic transmissions are available as well) and make a trip around the island.
 Given the small number of passengers on the ship, onboarding was an extremely smooth experience.

 We did a half-day Kayaking tour, which included Kayaking to a motu (islet) and snorkeling in the coral garden around it.
 Unfortunately, due to bad weather, we could not kayak further until the Stingrays & sharks.
 The coral gardens were amazing.
 They are much better than the ones in Hawaii and similar or better than the ones in the Caribbean.
 Transparent Kayak further adds to the charm of being able to sneak peek what’s under you while Kayaking.
 The Kayaking spot is a bit far from the docking spot (Cook’s bay) and, therefore, do book transportation.